 Recently I had the chance to test out not just Hawthorne’s cologne, but their full line of men’s grooming products.

-I spent a few weeks wearing two of their scents, using their deodorant and showering with their body wash, shampoo and conditioner.
+I spent a few weeks wearing two of their scents, using Hawthorne deodorant, and showering with their body wash, shampoo and conditioner.

-In this post you’ll learn everything that came out of my thorough and (spoiler alert!) thoroughly fresh-smelling test.
+In this post you’ll learn everything that came out of my thorough and (spoiler alert!) thoroughly fresh-smelling Hawthorne cologne review, along with my tests of their deodorant and shower products.

 I had never heard of Hawthorne before one of their PR reps reached out to ask if I’d be willing to collaborate with them.